-- Two Major Papers (1300-1500 words) & accompanying Working Portfolios. - A 6-8 page (2000+ word) Persuasive Research Project requiring a variety of genres (proposal, annotated bibliography, analytical paper featuring MLA style and a Works Cited). - 14 Reading Responses (500+ words each). - Leading class discussion for a chapter of The New Jim Crow as part of a small group & a formal written reflection evaluating the success, organization, and collaboration of the activity. - Active, engaged, regular participation in class discussion and activities. - At least Three (3) Peer Response Groups: Class time to participate in respectful, critical response to peer writing in small groups.
-To get full credit you must be present, on time, and come prepared with multiple copies of your draft. - Regular in-class reading, writing, collaborative work, and discussions in groups of various sizes.
+- Two Major Papers (1300-1500 words) & accompanying Working Portfolios (required process assignments). - A 6-8 page (2000+ word) Persuasive Research Project requiring a variety of genres (proposal, annotated bibliography, analytical paper featuring MLA style and a Works Cited). - 15 Reading Responses (minimum of 500 words each). - Leading class discussion for a chapter of The New Jim Crow as part of a small group & a formal written reflection evaluating the success, organization, and collaboration of the activity. - Active, engaged, regular, thoughtful, and informed participation in class discussion and activities such as reading, writing, and collaborative work in pairs and small groups. - Three Peer Response Groups: Class time to participate in respectful, critical response to peer writing in small groups.
+To get full credit you must be on time, and come prepared with multiple copies of your draft.